 The molecules in maca are partially responsible for the relaxing of blood vessels, which in turn reduces blood pressure.
 Some studies indicate that just 3 grams of maca a day corresponds with up to 12% reduction in blood pressure in the tested group.
 That’s a significant decrease for a small amount of supplementation.

 In addition, there does seem to be an effect of maca on people who concurrently suffer from hypertension and other metabolic disease risk factors.
-Maca improved blood pressure and insulin resistance in people who were already being treated for one or the other.
+Maca improved blood pressure in people who were already being treated for one or the other.
 This compounded benefit of maca powder suggests it’s not only okay to take with medical intervention for metabolic disease but also boosts the effects of that treatment.

 4. General reduction of menopause symptoms

 In addition to the mood-boosting effects of maca, the root itself seems to be beneficial for other aspects of treating menopause symptoms.
 It’s thought that because maca seems to boost hormone production, it can balance estrogen levels.
 In particular, the flushing, hot flashes and night sweats associated with menopause seem to be alleviated partially by taking roughly 500mg of maca, twice per day.